 postfix.service file is used to control starting and stopping the master process, the sub-processes that make up postfix report to a different service, labelled

 postfix@-.service.
 So if you wish to listen in, that is the service you should be targetting.

 Have you talked to your SMTP server today?

-In order to properly understand how Postfix works and responds we’re going to talk to it using telnet and simulate being an external SMTP server that has an email for a user on our SMTP server.
-That may sound complicated but SMTP isn’t that technical a protocol, it’s practically human readable.
+In order to properly understand how Postfix works and responds I am going to talk to it using telnet and simulate being an external SMTP server that has an email for a user on my SMTP server.
+SMTP isn’t that technical a protocol.
+It’s practically human readable.

 telnet localhost 25